 So, if an employer offers to pay for an employee to park their car somewhere, only some situations give rise to a difference between the expense of the benefit, and the value of the benefit.
 In the example above, there is no notable difference between the value and the expense of the parking benefit.
 But in other scenarios, there could be a difference…

-When an employer directly reimburses an employee for parking in a public lot, the expense and the value are the same from both the perspective of the employer and the employee, and we have no distinction between value and expense to work with.
+When an employer directly reimburses an employee for parking in a public lot, the expense and the value are the same from both the perspective of the employer and the employee.
+We have no distinction between value and expense to work with.

 To make this subtle determination between value and expense, it was possible in 2018 to use “any reasonable method” to calculate the §274(a)(4) disallowance (i.e. expenses that can not be deducted).
 However, heading into 2019, Notice 2018-99 suggests that using the method below is prudent.
 Regardless of whether a taxpaying business owns a parking lot or rents/leases parking facilities from another owner, the following analysis may be used.